 Install MathWorks products on your server.

 Distribute the network location of the startup accelerator configuration utility to network clients.
-The startup accelerator configuration utility is named InstallMATLABStartupAccelerator.exe and is located in the matlabroot/bin/arch folder, where matlabroot is the MATLAB installation folder on the server and arch is a platform-specific name, such as win64.
+The startup accelerator configuration utility is named InstallMATLABStartupAccelerator.exe and is located in the matlabroot/etc/$ARCH folder, where matlabroot represents the MATLAB installation folder on the server and $ARCH represents a platform-specific folder.

 On each client system, run the startup accelerator configuration utility.
 This utility adds the MATLAB Startup Accelerator as a scheduled task on the client computer.
 By default, the task is scheduled to run at 8:00 a.m. and again at 1:00 p.m., but you can change this configuration using the Windows Task Scheduler.
-(For more information, see Configure the MATLAB Startup Accelerator.)
+(For more information, see Configure the MATLAB Startup Accelerator on Client Systems.)

 When you install MathWorks products, the installer configures the MATLAB Startup Accelerator as a scheduled task on your computer.
 If you would prefer to install MathWorks products without configuring the startup accelerator, use the createAccelTask option on the installer command line or in an installer input file.
 A sample installer input file, named installer_input.txt, is included in the top-level folder on the MathWorks product DVD.
 You can customize this file to suit your needs.